with a Concentration in Organization, Workforce, and Leadership Studies

-If your last-60-hours GPA falls below the minimum requirement of 2.75, please submit official GRE (general test only) scores with a preferred minimum of 291 (verbal and quantitative sections combined) and attend a personal interview in order to be considered for conditional admission*.
+If your last-60-hours GPA falls below the minimum requirement of 2.75, please submit the official GRE (general test only) with competitive scores in the verbal reasoning and quantitative reasoning sections and attend a personal interview in order to be considered for conditional admission*.
 Our office will notify you via email should this occur.

 *Conditional admission is not available to applicants who require "F" or "J" visas.